gregkorte/Cohort10/JS101/README.md

 2. Write a for loop that divides the counter variable by 2 each time, and displays the value.
 3. Augment the loop to insert each new value into an array
 4. Write a loop that starts at 100 and decrements a variable by 1.
 If the number is even, add the number to the beginning of an array, else add it to the end of the array.

+#JavaScript 101 - Part 2

+In this part, create a full, but basic, web document that combines the HTML and the JavaScript - both inline and via an external link - and open it up in Chrome.

+1. Grab the resources/__basic.html, copy it into the js-101 directory, and rename it as index.html.
+2. Create a script element before the closing body tag, and put some basic JS in there that logs to the console, or creates an alert box, whatever you like.